 Submuscular Placement

-• Disadvantages: None that I can think of.
-Contrary to popular belief, if surgical dissection is performed in a minimally traumatic manner, as with the “One-Day Recovery Breast Augmentation Technique”, recovery time and discomfort are no worse that with a subglandular approach.
+The first is recovery time, many believe that placing the implant above the muscle is less painful and leads to a shorter recovery.
+Contrary to popular belief, if surgical dissection is performed in a minimally traumatic manner, as with the "One-Day Recovery Breast Augmentation Technique", recovery time and discomfort are no worse that with a subglandular approach.

 The difference between placing the implant above the pectoralis muscle versus below the muscle (front view):